 _idx_application_editors - for jobs that write data to Gigya

-Open ETL Data Flows in Gigya's website.
+Open IdentitySync Data Flows in Gigya's Console.
 Make sure your are signed in and have selected the relevant site.
-The IdentitySync dashboard may also be accessed by clicking Settings in the upper menu and then ETL Dashboard in the left menu.
+The IdentitySync dashboard may also be accessed by clicking Settings in the upper menu and then IdentitySync Data Flows in the left menu.

 In the dashboard, click Create Data Flow.

 In the Create Data Flow window, select the data flow integration from the dropdown.
-Currently, only SFTP integrations are available in this dropdown.
-In any case you can change the dataflow to integrate with a different system, when customizing the dataflow.
-For more information, see Dataflow Templates
+If the flow you wish to create is not available in the dropdown, select a different one: this selection is of a template only, and the flow is customized in the next steps.
+For more information, see Dataflow Templates.

 Click Continue.
 As a result, the Create Data Flow screen opens in the dashboard.